The Upgraded Croft Epoch Elite Pre-amplifier - Review 2016

 There was also another modification in which I stumbled on something totally by chance.
 The original top lid of the Epoch, Charisma X and the Twinstar is made from shiny non‑magnetic stainless steel.
 Then, by chance, I found a very limited version which was manufactured from aluminium with a textured black powder‑coat finish.
 I was lucky enough to obtain one of these top lids and decided to give it a try.

 The lid is obviously lighter in weight than the stainless lid.
-Although not as aesthetically pleasing as shiny stainless it still looks great.
+Although not as aesthetically pleasing as shiny stainless, it still looks great.

 The result in sound is certainly surprising.
-With the alloy lid, the sound gains an extra layer of fluidity, although admittedly only slightly, it certainly adds that final touch which snaps and gels the sound together even more in those transients.
+With the alloy lid, the sound gains an extra layer of fluidity — although admittedly only slightly — it certainly adds that final touch which snaps and gels the sound together even more in those transients.

-Having no real tangible coupling effect, the only reason I can think why this slight improvement in sound is perceived is that the lighter top helps with cooling as it's effects are more pronounced after the preamp has been on for a while.
+Having no real tangible coupling effect, the only reason I can think why this slight improvement in sound is perceived is that the lighter top helps with cooling, as its effects are more pronounced after the preamp has been on for a while.

 In addition to this, I've heard over the years that some people prefer to run these amps (and others) with no lid at all because of the sonic improvement.
 I guess this lid is the next best thing.

-Here is the link to Croft Acoustics
+Here is the link to Croft Acoustics:

-Here is the link to Khzomo Attenuators
+Here is the link to Khozmo Attenuators:

 0 comments